particle-iot/docs/src/content/tutorials/product-tools/creating-a-product.md

 ### Workbench

 [Particle Workbench](/tutorials/developer-tools/workbench/) is the recommended tool for creating and building product firmware.
-Using a source code control system like Github with Workbench has a number of benefits:
+Using a source code control system like git with Workbench has a number of benefits:

 - Full log of every code change that has been made.
 - Great support for teams, including merging changes made by multiple team members.
 - Release management to keep track of your software releases to your product device fleet.
 - Better flexibility for libraries and shared code.

-Additionally, there is good integration between Github and Microsoft Visual Studio Code (vscode, which is what underlies Particle Workbench), making it easy to use Github.
+Additionally, there is good integration between git and Microsoft Visual Studio Code (vscode, which is what underlies Particle Workbench), making it easy to use git.

-Note that you can have private projects (repositories) in Github where you only allow certain users access, even in the free tier of Github.
+One popular provider of git source code repositories is Github.
+You can have private projects (repositories) in Github where you only allow certain users access, even in the free tier of Github.
 Each developer will have their own Github account.
 This could either be the same account email used for their Particle account, or a separate Github account at a different email.
 They do not need to be the same.

 Or course you can use other source code control systems if you prefer.